Potential hurricane threatens Texas

 Flood threat

-While there are many questions about the strength and impacts, one thing is more certain: flooding is big concern.
+While there are many questions about the strength and impact, one thing is more certain: flooding is a big concern.

-Inland flooding is often one of the biggest threats of a landfalling tropical system, but rainfall amounts increase exponentially when the storm moves at a slower speed.
+Inland flooding is often one of the biggest threats of a tropical system that makes landfall, but rainfall amounts increase exponentially when the storm moves at a slower speed.

 The National Hurricane Center is already saying "the system is likely to slow down once it reaches the coast, increasing the threat of a prolonged period of heavy rain and flooding across portions of Texas, southwest Louisiana, and northeastern Mexico into early next week."

 Again, the specific locations of extreme rainfall and flooding are impossible to project before the storm even develops.
-However, forecast models, such as the one below, are showing the potential for widespread areas of six inches of rainfall.
+However, forecast models, such as the one below, are showing the potential for widespread areas of 6 inches of rainfall.

-10-15" is likely in a few of the hardest hit areas and extreme amounts of over 20" are not uncommon with slow-moving tropical systems.
+As many as 10-15 inches is likely in a few of the hardest-hit areas and extreme amounts of over 20 inches are not uncommon with slow-moving tropical systems.

 While it has been nine years since Texas last saw a hurricane, the state is no stranger to devastating flooding from tropical systems.
 In 2001 Tropical Storm Allison was a multibillion dollar disaster for the state, specifically Houston.
 Allison became nearly stationary for days, dropping more than 30 inches of rain across portions of the city.
 To this day, Allison is the only non-hurricane to have its name retired.